su8code/ethioclicks-javaapp/README.md

 First Download Inno Setup Compiler Program
 Download link: [Inno Download Link](https://jrsoftware.org/isdl.php)

-Download and Install the Inno Setup Compiler Appllication

 open up Inno Setup Compiler and click on the option "create a new script file using the script wizard" you see on the screen and it will directly open the GUI interface for you. but if you rather prefer writting all the code by yourself very good you can go ahead click start empty script and start typing the script by yourself but if you are not famillier with the Inno  Script and you mostly want easy ways the GUI Option is prolific. as simple as there is a form you have to fill and the app will generate the script file for you , fantastic and time saving.

 ![inno](https://user-images.githubusercontent.com/88676535/158459942-d5b65d66-565a-455a-832c-4f7ab58a5e5f.JPG) <br />